haradhanadhikary/PbPbprotonintermittency/README.md

        (pure EPOS (smeared), rec EPOS, .. )

-3. Exclusion plots
+3. Exclusion plots:

    (more fun for Tobiasz after final release)

-## Drafting publication
+## Drafting publication:
 - Started to draft the paper for Pb+Pb, text are taken from Ar+Sc 13-75A proton intermittency paper